Great Smoky Mountains National Park | CABLE MILL HISTORIC AREA

 Corn Crib

-Corn was the most important crop at Cades Cove, for it not only fed the people, but also the animals.
+Corn was the most important crop at Cades Cove, for it fed both the people and the animals.
 The corn crib was were the corn was stored.
 Cracks between the logs let air circulate so the corn could dry.

 Barn

-The “drive-through” barn was typical of east Tennessee.
+The “drive-through” barn in the Cable Mill Historic Area of Cades Cove was typical of east Tennessee.
 Animals lived in the stalls on either side, while wagons full of hay could pull up into the center area and unload into the loft, the upper section of the barn.
 The drive-through area could also be used to keep farm equipment out of the rain.

 Smokehouse